Go see, explore, take photos, and write it up! I love exploring places that I see on the Rand McNally Road Atlas or by serendipity.

 Carlsbad Village is the original and quirky downtown if the city ever had one.
-Lined with shops that sell surfer’s gear, hotels, wineries, micro breweries, restaurants, and antiques, the Village overlooks the ocean and has public beach access too.
+Lined with shops that sell surfer’s gear, hotels, wineries, microbreweries, restaurants, and antiques, the Village overlooks the ocean and has public beach access too.
 Parking can be tight on weekends, especially in the summer.
 The Art and Antique Mall is a local favorite.

 Carlsbad Mineral Water Spa.
 Located in Carlsbad Village along Carlsbad Boulevard and housed in the all-too-obvious Hanseatic, half-timbered look-alike from the old country, the spa serves as both an outlet for filling up water bottles from the city's famous alkaline spring water and a spa facility with themed rooms for the self-indulgent.
 Quite simply, "this is the place" and why the city came into existence.

 Museum of Making Music.
-Within walking distance of Legoland, this nice museum is dedicated to it's eponym and is hands-on and might be a great way to take a break from the crowds at Legoland and introduce kids to something besides the LEGO bricks and kiddie rides.
+Within walking distance of Legoland, this nice museum is dedicated to its eponym and is hands-on and might be a great way to take a break from the crowds at Legoland and introduce kids to something besides the LEGO bricks and kiddie rides.
 Opened in 2000 the museum holds a permanent collection of instruments and exhibits as well as roving exhibits.
 Five galleries take you through the age of music in the United States.
 The museum was founded by NAMM (The National Association of Music Merchants).

 The Flower Fields.
 Also known as the Flower Fields at Carlsbad Ranch, the hillside between Canon Road and Palomar Airport Road exits along I-5 fires up its beautiful hews between March and April.
 The Fields are opened to the public (fee) between March 1 and mid-May and have been an attraction for 60 years now.
-The windmill, a well known landmark, off Palomar Airport Road exit, was originally a spin-off from Andersen's in Solvang, California, but now it is part of the Holiday Inn.
+The windmill, a well-known landmark, off Palomar Airport Road exit, was originally a spin-off from Andersen's in Solvang, California, but now it is part of the Holiday Inn.

 Batiquitos Lagoon.
 The lagoon is part of the California Department of Fish and wildlife although the Batiquitos Lagoon Foundation, a non-profit, looks after the area.
-Access to this nature reserve is from the Carlsbad side and it preserve one of the few tidal wetlands of southern California.
+Access to this nature reserve is from the Carlsbad side and it preserves one of the few tidal wetlands of southern California.
 Hiking trails are accessed by at least three trailheads with parking along Batiquitos Drive.

 Buena Vista Lagoon.
 Buena Vista Lagoon is one of three lagoons in Carlsbad and one of two which is protected and preserved by a non-profit although the body of water is owned by the California Department of Fish and Game.
 It sits in north Carlsbad and straddles the city line between Carlsbad and Oceanside.
-Unlike it’s southern counterpart, the Batiquitos lagoon, the Buena Vista Lagoon has much more reed and march habitat.
-I-5 crosses over it but if you want a better look there is an access road which drives around it and parking is available on the Carlsbad side of Las Flores Drive.
+Unlike its southern counterpart, the Batiquitos lagoon, the Buena Vista Lagoon has much more reed and marsh habitat.
+I-5 crosses over it but if you want a better look there is an access road that drives around it and parking is available on the Carlsbad side of Las Flores Drive.